Genius Referrals

 There's no denying that brand advocates have a huge influence on their friends and family.
 But if you want to boost the results of your referral program, you should also encourage influencers and micro influencers to join.

-Most influencers have thousands of followers that trust their word-of-mouth recommendations.
+Most influencers have thousands of followers who trust their word-of-mouth recommendations.

 In fact, businesses make around $5.20 for every dollar spent on influencers, according to Influencer Marketing Hub.
 Plus, micro influencers recommend products around 22.2 times more per week as compared to the average consumer.

-Collaborating with influencers through affiliate marketing or referral marketing schemes enable brands to promote their latest products and deals.
+Collaborating with influencers through affiliate marketing or referral marketing schemes enables brands to promote their latest products and deals.

 9. Thank customers for successful referrals